RomanistHere/Measureland/MigrtionPlan.md

 - write a contribution guide
 - write an article about how awesome svelte is
 - track user flow
-- create measureland discord and some community articles to get started
+- create Measureland discord and some community articles to get started